AmpersandTarski/TheToolsWeUse/deploying-rap3-with-azure.md

 * ensure that the following extensions are enabled: curl, mysqli \(you might be able to check that by browsing to {APPURL}/phpinfo.php\).

-## 4. Filling the Git repository with Ampersand files and Ampersand models
+## 4. Filling and updating the Git repository with Ampersand files and Ampersand models

 To build an Ampersand-compiler, we need the Ampersand source files, which reside in a GitHub repository.
 We can download these source files on a fresh server, so this step merely requires section 1 to be finished successfully.
 The RAP3 source files reside in a GitHub repository as well, so we'll just clone both repositories into the server.

 Git comes preconfigured in Bitnami's LAMP configuration.

+### First time: make Git repositories

 I have used Git on the command line to get the Ampersand source code and the Ampersand model repository cloned onto the server.

 I have created `/home/ampersandadmin/git` for storing the local clones.
 Here is what I did: